BroadbandForum/usp/docs/specification/index.md

 `ParamAccessType access`

 The field contains an enumeration of type ParamAccessType specifying the access permissions that are specified for this Parameter in the Agent's Supported Data Model.
 This may be further restricted to the Controller based on rules defined in the Agent's Access Control List.
+If the Data Model indicates that a Parameter is writeOnceReadOnly, the GetSupportedDM returns PARAM_READ_WRITE.
 It is an enumeration of:

 ```
     PARAM_READ_ONLY (0)